mwpenny/portal64-still-alive/documentation/levels/level_objects/room.md

 # @room

-A 3D box which groups objects in a level.
-Used for broad phase collision and culling.
+A 3D box which defines a portion of a level.
+Used for culling and broad phase collision.

 ## Name structure